Kryspynator/skylang/README.md

 Sky is a multi-paradigm programming language, incorporating functional elements along with object oriented elements.

 Every variable, parameter, result, element is an object.
 Every object has a type.
-Types inherit from each other in complex relationships, and every type inherits from "Object".
+Types inherit from each other in complex relationships, and every type inherits from `Object`.
 See more about this at the section on [classes and objects](#classes--objects).

 Every action done in the code in one way or another is a function or uses a function.
-All if statements and loops are actually function in disguise, and you can even replace any normal input () with {} that represent a lambda function that returns the same types.
+All if statements and loops are actually function in disguise, and you can even replace any normal input (`()`) with curly braces (`{}`) that represent a lambda function that returns the same types, or even just place replace it with a function.
 See more about this at the section on [functions](#functions).

 ## Hello World